Architecture

 Atomic task pickup

-The central concurrency problem: two agents calling cpk task pickup simultaneously must not receive the same task.
+Two agents calling cpk task pickup simultaneously must not receive the same task.

 Solution: BEGIN IMMEDIATE transaction in SQLite.